google/zetasql/docs/pipe-syntax.md

 **Description**

-Introduces a table alias for the pipe input table, similar to applying [`AS alias`][using-aliases] on a table subquery in standard syntax.
+Introduces a table alias for the input table, similar to applying the [`AS alias` clause][using-aliases] on a table subquery in standard syntax.
 Any existing table aliases are removed and the new alias becomes the table alias for all columns in the row.

-This operator can be useful after operators like [`SELECT`][select-pipes-operator], [`EXTEND`][extend-pipes-operator], or [`AGGREGATE`][aggregate-pipes-operator] that add columns but can't give table aliases to them.
+The `AS` operator can be useful after operators like [`SELECT`][select-pipe-operator], [`EXTEND`][extend-pipe-operator], or [`AGGREGATE`][aggregate-pipe-operator] that add columns but can't give table aliases to them.

 **Example**